 Chemical hazards in the food production process pose a significant threat to the safety and quality of food products.
 The HACCP risk assessment matrix is often utilized to manage these hazards effectively.
 This matrix allows for identifying, evaluating, and controlling chemical hazards at various stages of food production.

-Utilizing the HACCP risk assessment matrix, food safety management can proactively address chemical hazards, minimizing the potential for severe health effects.
+Utilizing the HACCP risk assessment matrix, food safety management can proactively address chemical and biological hazards, minimizing the potential for severe health effects.
 It provides a structured approach to ensure the safety and quality of food products throughout the entire production process, including factors such as thermal processes and packaging materials.

 Frequently Asked Questions